IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.4.md

 * Jesus ministers “in the power of the Spirit” (Lk 4:14)
 * This shows the Spirit's ongoing empowerment of Christ's mission
 * JWs: Jesus is empowered by God's spirit (force), not a person.
-  * Illogical: The Spirit provides power personally; forces don't empower distinct individuals in this way.
+  * Illogical: Scripture can speak of the "power of the Spirit"—distinguishing the Spirit from the power by which Jesus ministers.

 ---